JuliaGraphics/Luxor.jl/docs/src/basics.md

 poly
 ```

-Polygons can contain holes.
+A polygon can contain holes.
 The `reversepath` keyword changes the direction of the polygon.
 The following piece of code uses `ngon()` to make two paths, the second forming a hole in the first, to make a hexagonal bolt shape:

 ```@example
 using Luxor, Colors # hide